Easy Bathroom Cabinet Transformation

 They are fairly simple to install.
 I measured so that the center of the ring would be in the center of the drawer panel and then measured about a quarter of the way down the cabinet doors and centered the rings.
 Of course, it's just a personal preference and these rings could have even been centered in the door, too.
 Using a drill, I made small holes for the screws and installed the hardware.

-I am still so very pleased with the durability of this paint and top coat!
+I like the little accents that complete this bathroom, but the most important part is that I am still so very pleased with the durability of this paint and top coat!
 As I mentioned earlier, I believe in giving credit where credit is due, so I'd also like to thank my friend, Michele, at vintagefurniturereclaimed.com for giving me some of her expert tips and tricks on painting furniture!
 She has been such a huge help and her tips have really paid off!
 Since this worked out so well, I think I'm going to tackle my master bathroom soon.
 Stay tuned!

 What is your favorite paint and/or top coat and how has it worked out for you?
 Tell me in the comments below!